 Lake Olathe Park Phase I

-Planned Phase I improvements include:
+Phase I improvements include:

 - Gateway entrances off of Santa Fe Street and Dennis Avenue